Idi Amin: Persecution of ethnic and political groups

 Among the most prominent people killed were Benedicto Kiwanuka, a former prime minister and chief justice; Janani Luwum, the Anglican archbishop; Joseph Mubiru, the former governor of the central bank of Uganda; Frank Kalimuzo, the vice-chancellor of Makerere University; Byron Kawadwa, a prominent playwright; and two of Amin's own cabinet ministers, Erinayo Wilson Oryema and Charles Oboth Ofumbi.

-Amin recruited his followers from his own ethnic group, the Kakwas, along with South Sudanese.
-By 1977, these three groups formed 60 percent of the 22 top generals and 75 percent of the cabinet.
-Similarly, Muslims formed 80 percent and 87.5 percent of these groups even though they were only 5 percent of the population.
+Amin recruited his followers from his own ethnic group, the Kakwas, along with South Sudanese, and Nubians.
+By 1977, these three groups formed 60 per cent of the 22 top generals and 75 per cent of the cabinet.
+Similarly, Muslims formed 80 per cent and 87.5 per cent of these groups even though they were only 5 percent of the population.
 This helps explain why Amin survived eight attempted coups.
 The Uganda Army grew from 10,000 to 25,000 by 1978.
 Amin's military was largely a mercenary force.
-Half the soldiers were South Sudanese and 26 percent Congolese, with only 24 percent being Ugandan, mostly Muslim and Kakwa.
+Half the soldiers were South Sudanese and 26 per cent Congolese, with only 24 per cent being Ugandan, mostly Muslim and Kakwa.

 In August 1972, Amin declared what he called an "economic war", a set of policies that included the expropriation of properties owned by Asians and Europeans.
 Uganda's 80,000 Asians were mostly from the Indian subcontinent and born in the country, their ancestors having come to Uganda in search of prosperity when India was still a British colony.
 Many owned businesses, including large-scale enterprises, which formed the backbone of the Ugandan economy.
+In fact, he even referred to Asians as the "Brown Jews" because of their dominance in commerce and their perceived economic control.
+Furthermore, Amin expressed his sympathy for Hitler where he said Hitler was right for burning over six million Jews because "the Israelis are not a people who work for humanity."